daniel8lopes/omnia3/docs/pages/omnia3/Connector/omnia3_connector_introduction.md

 ## 5. Connectivity
 Once the connector is running, the connection between it and the server will be kept active without the user having to do anything special.

-However, there are scenarios where it is necessary to perform manual maintenance on the installation, namely, when disconnections occur.
+However, there are scenarios where it is necessary to perform manual maintenance on the installation, namely, when disconnections occur, or the connector is failing to start its behaviour executing components.

 ### 5.1.
 Start policy
 If the connector cannot establish a connection when launching, it will retry that connection for up to one minute before crashing.